 Of the top ten chosen challenges for the Copenhagen Consensus, we can count three as clear concerns for public health nutritionists: chronic disease (also now known as NCD); hunger and malnutrition; and also infectious disease.
-For the 2012

-Copenhagen Consensus process, as background and as a basis for decisions and judgements, high-quality 'challenge papers' were prepared.
+For the 2012 Copenhagen Consensus process, as background and as a basis for decisions and judgements, high-quality 'challenge papers' were prepared.
 These are all well worth reading.
 Of the twelve authors, seven were based in the US, either in Washington DC or Washington State, three in Canada, and one each in the UK and India.

-The 2012 Copenhagen consensualists: Vernon Smith, Robert Mundell, Thomas Schelling, Finn Kydland, Nancy Stokey, all economists from the US

-The next standard part of the process was to assemble a panel of eminent economists.
-As stated on the official website (4): "The Expert Panel will look at all of the solutions to all of the problems, and identify the most cost-effective ways of achieving good in the world.
+The 2012 Copenhagen consensualists: Vernon Smith, Robert Mundell, Thomas Schelling, Finn Kydland, Nancy Stokey, all economists from the US the solutions to all of the problems, and identify the most cost-effective ways of achieving good in the world.
 The final outcome will be a list of priorities with all the solutions identified by the scholars ranked by the expert panel according to the potential of each solution for solving the world's greatest challenges most cost effectively'.